emma-wilson/syrf_userguide/data-export/data-dictionary/annotation-wide.md

 1. The question text
 2. The question ID (except when the `Single header row simple` option is selected for the [**Choose wide format header type**](../annotation.html#choose-wide-format-header-type-only-available-in-wide-format) property)

-**N.b.** The format of the headers for each of these four columns is determined by the options selected for the property [**Choose wide format header type**](../annotation.html#choose-wide-format-header-type-only-available-in-wide-format) in the annotation data export settings (wide format).
+**N.B.:** The format of the headers for each of these four columns is determined by the option selected for the property [**Choose wide format header type**](../annotation.html#choose-wide-format-header-type-only-available-in-wide-format) in the annotation data export settings (wide format).
 [Click here for more detail](../annotation.html#choose-wide-format-header-type-only-available-in-wide-format).

 - ##### **AnnotationId**